Skip to main content

 16. Free Slots

-Players can engage in different slots in practice-play mode, so they can test the online casino software.
-No money is required to play.
+Players can try different slots in practice-play mode to test the online casino software; no money is required to play.

 17. Free Spins